Fast derivatives of likelihood functionals for ODE based models using adjoint-state method: Numerical experiments

 \section{Numerical experiments}

 In this section we will consider for simplicity but without any loss of generality the Gaussian log-likelihood \refe{eq:llfGaussian} with $\recov = I.$

-The numerical experiments presented in this Section are computed in \diffmem\ \citep{Haber2016}.
-It is a package for the fitting of mixed-effect models constrained by differential equations.
-The package is under active development by the authors and the algorithms presented in this paper are only a subset of its abilities.

-At present, only ODE dynamical models are supported. \diffmem{ }employs the ODE solvers of CVODE for quick and robust solution of those models.
-It uses Eigen linear algebra package (library) to represent its internal memory containers and to solve underlying linear systems.

-For all the experiments in this Section, the ODE solvers' absolute accuracies are set to $10^{-14}$ and the relative ones to $10^{-10}.$ These accuracies are sufficient to remove considerations about accuracy of the ODE-solver from the analysis.
+For all the experiments, the ODE solvers' absolute accuracies are set to $10^{-14}$ and the relative ones to $10^{-10}.$ These accuracies are sufficient to remove considerations about accuracy of the ODE-solver from the analysis.

-We will study the efficiency and robustness of adjoint-state method (ASM) for computing the derivatives of the likelihood.
+We will study the efficiency and robustness of the adjoint-state method (ASM) for computing the derivatives of the likelihood.